Summing up the best features of one of the slickest mobile card readers on the market

 What do SumUp’s customer reviews say?

 It’d be crazy to spend money on something so crucial to the growth of your business without first looking at a few reviews.
-That’s why we took to Trustpilot to see what SumUp’s customers make of the service and product – and put all our findings together in a bar graph for your viewing pleasure.
+That’s why we took to Trustpilot to see what SumUp’s customers make of the service and product – so how does its rating stack up?

-With an overall rating of 4.5 out of 5 and four out of five reviewers awarding it five stars, SumUp is a clear favourite of business owners across the UK.
+With an overall Trustpilot rating of 4.2/5 and more than three quarters of reviewers (76%) awarding it five stars, SumUp is a clear favourite of business owners across the UK.
 SumUp’s team is also clearly invested in what its customers think, and is highly responsive when it comes to addressing bad reviews and escalating complaints.

 For the most part, SumUp is there when you need it, too – phone support is available 8am to 7pm during the week, and between 8am and 5pm on Saturday.

 There are some bad reviews, though, and SumUp has, to a degree, polarised people.
-10% of reviewers slammed it with the dreaded one star, while only 10% opted for a middle ground of between two and four stars.
+13% of reviewers slammed it with the dreaded one star, while only 11% opted for a more moderate middle ground of between two and four stars.

 The SumUp card reader is pretty nifty.
 It boasts a simplicity of use, sleek design, and transparent pricing that combine to make it an ideal fit for your small business.
 That said, there are plenty of card machines out there, and it’s important to make sure you’re getting the best deal.